oren1991/assessment/js-numerals/README.md

 I went with the string path because I expected it to be more readable and extendable too, but if performance was a huge factor to consider I probably would have taken the modulo approach.

 Later in my solution I was thinking whether a class would be more suitable that's why I have two files and tests.
 I did not find much benefit of it over the simple function but I kept it.
 But choosing between the two would be a question of preference or the context where it would be used.

+## Part 2

+Realized that the solution needs to be a frontend solution, so I have set up a server that serves the static files.
+I used webpack to bundle the code developed in the first part.
+This builds up with the default config one main.js to the dist file which can be used in the served html page.

+Run `npm start` to serve the files, the server will listen on 3003 port.